MicrosoftDocs/quantum-docs/articles/overview-microsoft-quantum-machine.md

 ms.topic: overview
 no-loc: ['Q#', '$$v']
 title: Microsoft's quantum machine
-uid: microsoft.quantum.overview.ms-computing
+uid: microsoft.quantum.overview.ms-machine
 ---

 # Microsoft's quantum machine

 Recently, Microsoft had a major scientific breakthrough that cleared a significant hurdle toward building a scaled quantum machine with topological qubits.
-While engineering challenges remain, this new discovery proves out a fundamental building block for its approach to scaled quantum computing.
+While engineering challenges remain, this new discovery demonstrates a fundamental building block for its approach to scaled quantum computing.

 Microsoft is on the path to deliver a quantum machine as part of the Azure Quantum service.
 This is part of a comprehensive plan to empower innovators with quantum solutions for breakthrough impact.
 For more information about this scientific discovery, see the [Microsoft Research blog](https://www.microsoft.com/research/blog/microsoft-has-demonstrated-the-underlying-physics-required-to-create-a-new-kind-of-qubit/) or read the [preprint](https://arxiv.org/abs/2207.02472) of the paper.